grnet/rackops/README.md

 - `ipmi-reset`: Restart ipmi device.
 Can be run with the `--force` command line argument for resetting the ipmi device.
 - `ipmi-logs`: Print system event logs.
+- diagnostics : Initiate diagnostics report on Dell ipmi and export it to an nfs share